-Sustainability Appraisal Reference Issue Response Reference could not enhance the quality of inland and coastal waters as drainage of the land and sewage capacity in inadequate.
-Overall negative impacts will arise from this site.
-Appraisal for site 124.
-6. Dwr Cymru has been consulted and has not objected to development of the site in principle.
+Sustainability Issue Response Appraisal • Reference could not enhance the quality of inland and coastal waters as drainage of the land and sewage capacity in inadequate.
+Overall negative impacts will arise from this site. objected to development of the site in principle.
 8. The site is currently located adjacent to the existing Centre Boundary for Dinas Cross and is as such considered to be located within a sustainable location for the purposes of the Local Development Plan.
 13. Additional housing development is considered to strengthen the need for the provision and improvement of community facilities in the area.
-14. Any proposed development found to cause an unacceptable detrimental impact upon biodiversity levels would not be supported by the draft Deposit Local Development Plan.
-15. Any proposed development found to cause an unacceptable detrimental impact upon the quality of inland and coastal waters would not coastal waters the quality of inland and coastal waters would not be supported by the draft
+14. Any proposed development found to cause an unacceptable detrimental impact upon biodiversity levels would not be supported by the draft Deposit Local Development found to cause an unacceptable detrimental impact upon biodiversity levels would not be supported by the draft Deposit Local Development found to cause an unacceptable detrimental impact upon the quality of inland and coastal waters would not be supported by the draft Deposit Local Development Plan.
+Wales Spatial Plan Remove references to the Wales Spatial Plan as it will be superseded by the National The Spatial Plan remains relevant as set out in the Local Development Framework.
+Development Plan Manual.
+Options Consider a further option for retail This option has been